Templates

 Variables values are assigned inside a scope.
 A scope is stored in an .ini

-directory.
-A scope can have a parent scope from which variables are inherited.
+file under the scopes directory.
+A scope can have a parent scope from which

 A variable value is generally defined by the most specific scope rule.
 The value is assigned by looking to the parent scopes in the following order: